tmcnichol/tmcnichol-react-map-app/README.md

 # Boulder Local Guides

 This is my final project as part of Udacity's Front-End Nanodegree program.
-This react map app is a collection of a few of my favorite places in Boulder, each with an assigned local guide and contact info to help you get to know and enjoy their location in Boulder.
+This react map app utilizes Google Maps API to display a collection of my favorite places in Boulder, each with an assigned local guide and contact info (from (https://randomuser.me/) to help you get to know and enjoy each location.

 ## How it Works